chaymabh/Arduino_Robot_Project/README.md

 Simple line follower code with 4 motors .

-# bluetooth_car.ino :
+# Bluetooth_car.ino :

-A bleuetooth controled robot code
+A bluetooth controled robot code can be used with any bluetooth remote controle app.

-# obstacle.ino :
+# Obstacle.ino :

-Obstacle detection code
+Obstacle detection code , a buzzer will be activated when an obstacle is detected .